bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

-A single transaction can create multiple outputs, as would be the case when sending to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
+A single transaction can create multiple outputs, as would be the case when sending to multiple addresses, but each output of a particular transaction can only be used as an input once in the blockchain.
 Any subsequent reference is a forbidden double spend---an attempt to spend the same satoshis twice.

 Outputs are tied to [transaction identifiers (TXIDs)][/en/glossary/txid]{:#term-txid}{:.term}, which are the hashes of signed transactions.

-Because each output of a particular transaction can only be spent once, the outputs of all transactions included in the block chain can be categorized as either [Unspent Transaction Outputs (UTXOs)][/en/glossary/unspent-transaction-output]{:#term-utxo}{:.term} or spent transaction outputs.
+Because each output of a particular transaction can only be spent once, the outputs of all transactions included in the blockchain can be categorized as either [Unspent Transaction Outputs (UTXOs)][/en/glossary/unspent-transaction-output]{:#term-utxo}{:.term} or spent transaction outputs.
 For a payment to be valid, it must only use UTXOs as inputs.